-Inquiries or complaints should be made to the Student Services department, Pitt County Schools, 1717 West Fifth Street, Greenville, NC 27834.
-The In-house attorney is the designated Title IX Coordinator.
+Inquiries or complaints should be made to the Student Services Department, Pitt County Schools, 1717 West Fifth Street, Greenville, NC 27834.
+The Director of Student and Community Services is the designated Title IX Coordinator.

 Non-Retaliation - The Board prohibits retaliation against any student or employee in connection with any report of discrimination or harassment, or in their exercise of any rights under Board policies or under state or federal law.